-Obama vows to send people to Mars by the 2030s
+Obama sees human missions to Mars by 2030s

 WASHINGTON When she turned 120 years old in 1995, plucky Frenchwoman Jeanne Calment was asked what type of future she expected.

-WASHINGTON U.S. President Barack Obama on Tuesday vowed to help send people to Mars within the next 15 years, pledging to work with private companies to "to build new habitats that can sustain and transport astronauts on long-duration missions in deep space."
+WASHINGTON U.S. President Barack Obama said on Tuesday he would help send people to Mars as soon as 14 years from now, pledging to work with private companies to "to build new habitats that can sustain and transport astronauts on long-duration missions in deep space."

 "We have set a clear goal vital to the next chapter of America's story in space: sending humans to Mars by the 2030s and returning them safely to Earth, with the ultimate ambition to one day remain there for an extended time," Obama said in an opinion piece for CNN posted to its website.

+It would take about nine months to get there, depending on rocket velocity, some NASA experts have said.
+A high-speed trip could take as little as 130 days, they said on the agency's website.

+It has been decades since the United States sent astronauts to the moon in 1969, and efforts to fund the space program have faltered in recent years over concerns about government spending and fiscal priorities.

-(Reporting by Susan Heavey; Editing by Doina Chiacu)
+(Reporting by Susan Heavey; Editing by Doina Chiacu and Mohammad Zargham)

 WASHINGTON When she turned 120 years old in 1995, plucky Frenchwoman Jeanne Calment was asked what type of future she expected.